zkmopro/gpu-acceleration/README.md

 # Metal MSM

 Metal-MSM v2 executes MSM on [BN254](https://hackmd.io/@jpw/bn254) curve on Apple GPUs using Metal Shading Language (MSL).
-Unlike v1, which naively split the work into smaller tasks, v2 takes [Tal and Koh’s WebGPU MSM](https://github.com/z-prize/2023-entries/tree/main/prize-2-msm-wasm/webgpu-only/tal-derei-koh-wei-jie) in ZPrize2023 and the [LWY+23](https://eprint.iacr.org/2022/1321) (cuZK) approach as reference.
+Unlike v1, which naively split the work into smaller tasks, v2 takes [Tal and Koh’s WebGPU MSM](https://github.com/z-prize/2023-entries/tree/main/prize-2-msm-wasm/webgpu-only/tal-derei-koh-wei-jie) in ZPrize2023 and the cuZK [[LWY+23](https://eprint.iacr.org/2022/1321)] approach as reference.

 By adopting sparse matrices, it improves the Pippenger algorithm [Pip76](https://dl.acm.org/doi/10.1109/SFCS.1976.21) with a more memory-efficient storage format and uses well-studied sparse matrix algorithms, such as sparse matrix–vector multiplication and sparse matrix transposition, in both the preprocessing phase (e.g., radix sort via sparse matrix transpose) and the bucket-accumulation phase to achieve high parallelism.